hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 (these subfolders underneath `mediaroot` will be called 'top level media folder's.

-Under the 'top level media folder's on the disks, place the media files in a reasonably consistent (including filename capitalisation) subfolder structure of your choice.
+Under the 'top level media folder's on the disks, place the media files in a reasonably consistent (including filename capitalisation) subfolder structure of our choice.
-The same subfolder names and files could exist on every disk or you could spread out the media files and subfolders across disks to balance disk usage...
+The same subfolder names and files could exist on every disk or we could spread out the media files and subfolders across disks to balance disk usage...

 Note that some 'top level media folder' trees are duplicated across 2 or more disks to make a backup.